MingHill/Monsters_Heroes/README.md

 - HeroType
   - Enum for each type of hero.
 Used to alter stats when leveling up.

+Notes:
+- When playing with multiple heroes, you can select which monster to attack to make it more strategic
+- To make the game more challenging, Monsters are +- 2 levels of highest level, making it more RNG
+- Took advantage of Interfaces and generics to make my code more higher quality
+- Decided to use ENUM because ENUM are a lot easier to use for type checking as well as you can use them in switch cases.

 Unzip the file and cd into the folder src file:

 javac -d out src/src/*.java

-java -cp out src.src.Main
+java -cp out Main

 Input/Output Example
 Please give us a full execution of what we should see on the screen.
 Label each text with input and output.
 For example:
+'''
 output:
 █▀▄▀█ ████▄    ▄      ▄▄▄▄▄      ▄▄▄▄▀ ▄███▄   █▄▄▄▄   ▄▄▄▄▄       ██      ▄   ██▄        ▄  █ ▄███▄   █▄▄▄▄ ████▄ ▄███▄     ▄▄▄▄▄
 █ █ █ █   █     █    █     ▀▄ ▀▀▀ █    █▀   ▀  █  ▄▀  █     ▀▄     █ █      █  █  █      █   █ █▀   ▀  █  ▄▀ █   █ █▀   ▀   █     ▀▄